maddydevgits/document-management-system/Readme.md

 Document Management System using AWS is a project where you can upload any kind of documents to S3 of AWS and you can view, delete the documents from the app itself.

 # Development Process
-1. Create a Login and Signup Routes and Pages :x:
+1. Create a Login and Signup Routes and Pages :heavy_check_mark:
+2. Store the register and validate login accordingly :x: